Squareys/tess4j/README.md

 ## Features

-The library provides optical character recognition (OCR) support for:
+The library provides optical character recognition (OCR) support for Java images.

-* TIFF, JPEG, GIF, PNG, and BMP image formats
-* Multi-page TIFF images
-* PDF document format
+Im comparision to [The official Tess4J](https://github.com/nguyenq/tess4j), this Tess4J has no ImageIO capabilities.

 ## Tutorial